LuchKlooster/ConventCommons/README.md

 - **Parameter:** `datagrid2Name` - as string
 - **Result:** MxObjectList
 - **Prerequisite:** Pagination: Virtual scrolling and a high Page size (e.g., 999999999)

+---
+---

+## "User Memory"

+"User Memory" refers to a set of features that record user choices and selections.
+This allows users to return to a page and see the exact same display as the last time they visited.

+### How does it work

+A ShadowUser is created for each visitor using the NF_GetShadowUser nanoflow.This also works for anonymous users.

+To record the selection made in a ComboBox, an association is created between the Entity Attribute and the ShadowUser entity.

+DataGrid2 and Gallery have a Configuration block on the Personalization tab.
+Here, we select as Attribute the attribute Configuration from the DataGridConfig entity.
+This entity is made available via a DataView with the NF_GetDG2Config nanoflow as the data source.

+### Housekeeping

+Especially if the app has anonymous users, we'll eventually end up with a lot of invalid ShadowUsers.
+To clean these up, we have the Microflow BSD_CleanShadowUser.
+By adding this to the before-shutdown microflow, it will automatically clean up when the app is shut down.